deanobalino/cloudipchecker-cli/README.md

 ## Installation

 cloudipchecker-cli has no runtime dependencies.
-You can just [download a binary for Linux, Mac, Windows or FreeBSD and run it](https://github.com/deanobalino/cloudipchecker-cli/releases).
+You can just [download a binary for Linux, Mac or Windows and run it](https://github.com/deanobalino/cloudipchecker-cli/releases).
 Put the binary in your `$PATH` (e.g. in `/usr/local/bin`) to make it easy to use:
 ```
 ▶ tar xzf cloudipchecker_0.1.0_Linux_arm64.tar.gz